Skip to main contentSkip to content

 How Missouri stacks up

 At $1,750 per year for full coverage, Missouri drivers pay 2% less than the national average of $1,789.
+That makes it the 22nd most expensive state across 50 states + D.C. in our 2026 ranking.
 Severe weather + above-average uninsured rate keep premiums above the national average.

 Premiums vary widely within Missouri based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.